|

 documentation submitted by the applicant.
 Where necessary, further

 documentation may be requested.
-If there are any doubts, a one-to-one
+If there are any doubts, a one-to-one interview

-application, it is essential to be satisfied that the applicant intends to
+essential to be satisfied that the applicant intends to return to his or her

-return to his or her place of origin.
-The consulate will also check that the
+place of origin.
+The consulate will also check that the applicant is not

 6. Why does the consulate stamp passports during